 Helpful Hints for Individual applicants:

 -Preference will be given to applicants with a strong performance history in their sport and those on track to regional, national, or international levels of competition.

--Equipment purchase needs will be weighed on case by case basis.
-There must be compelling financial need and applicant must demonstrate strong reasoning why this equipment is vital to your performance in the sport.
+-Equipment purchase needs will be weighed on a case by case basis.
+There must be a compelling financial need, and the applicant must demonstrate strong reasoning why this equipment is vital to your performance in the sport.